muxamilian/wysiwyh/README.md

 ## Transform video file to audio

     python learn.py --mode live --video_source <path_to_video_file> --weights <path_to_output_of_training>/variables/variables

+You can, for example, use the video demo.mp4 that is included in the repository.

 ## Transform video stream to audio